AdaCore/learn/courses/advanced-ada/chapters/generics.rst

 In this case, package :ada:`P` contains all type and subprogram definitions that are used by the generic :ada:`Reverse_Array` procedure.
+By using the box syntax :ada:`(<>)`, we indicate that we make use of all definitions from the formal package parameter.

 This kind of formal package parameter containing definitions is called a *signature package*.
 Usually, a signature package is a generic package